Zorng/ModulaFrontend/docs/policy_module_context.md

 > Note: The exact list of policies depends on the backend spec.
 Below is a frontend view of how they should be grouped and presented, based on current design.

-### 4.1 Section: Sales & Tax
+### 4.1 Section: Tax & Currency

-Purpose: Settings that affect **checkout behavior** and tax.
+Purpose: Settings that affect **checkout behavior**, VAT, and dual currency totals.

 Example items:

 - **Apply VAT**
-  - Type: Toggle
+  - Type: Toggle + detail page.
-  - Default: Off
-  - Effect:
-    - If ON → Sales screens and receipts show VAT line.
-  - Detail screen:
-    - Toggle: On/Off
-    - VAT rate (%): numeric field (e.g., 10%)

-- **VAT applies after discount**
-  - (If supported in backend; otherwise this is implied behavior and can be explanatory text only.)

-UX Behavior:
-- Cashier never sees a VAT toggle.
-- The Sales / eReceipt UI **reads** and follows this policy; changes only happen in Admin’s Policy screen.

----

-### 4.2 Section: Currency & Rounding

-Purpose: Controls how totals are shown in USD and KHR and how KHR is rounded for payment.

-Example items:
+  - Detail screen lets admins enable the toggle and edit the VAT rate (%).
+Validation prevents zero/negative rates.
 - **KHR per USD rate**
-  - Type: Numeric input (e.g., 4100)
-  - Used to compute KHR display for all sales.

-- **KHR rounding step**
-  - Type: Selector
+  - Type: Selector with preset options (4000 / 4100 / 4150 / 4200).
-  - Options: 50, 100, 500, etc.
-  - Example preview: “Round to nearest 100 KHR”

 - **Rounding mode**
-  - Type: Selector
+  - Type: Selector (Nearest / Up / Down) controlling KHR rounding in receipts and payment dialogs.
-  - Options: Nearest, Up, Down
-  - Example preview:
-    - “10.23 USD → 41,943 KHR → 41,900 KHR (Nearest 100)”

-Effects:
-- Checkout screen displays:
-  - Exact USD total
-  - Rounded KHR total for **cash** payment.
-- eReceipt for customers shows both USD and KHR (rounded).

----
+UX Behavior:
+- Cashiers never see these toggles; POS reads the policy and computes the correct values automatically.
+- Detail pages follow the iOS Settings pattern (search → card → detail) and require tapping “Edit” before changes are allowed.

 ### 4.3 Section: Inventory Behavior